0xHamy/markdown-moment/README.md

 # Todo
+- [ ] Convert the whole code to FastAPI & use the PostgreSQL database
 - [ ] Create proper display for course.yaml
 - [ ] Create horizontal cards for showing courses
 - [ ] Create dashboard to show progress and list of ongoing courses and the ones you have in-progress, your points and the last time you did a challenge